Shaaali/identity-apps/docs/guides/applications/oidc/discover-oidc-configs.md

  - Integrate sign in with Asgardeo for your OpenID Connect SPA
  - Build login with Asgardeo using an OpenID Connect supported SDK

-In case, you want to implement login from scratch, see how to <a :href="$withBase('/guides/applications/oidc/implement-auth-code-with-pkce')">build OpenID Connect login flow manually</a>.
+In case, you want to implement login from scratch, see how to <a :href="$withBase('/guides/applications/oidc/implement-auth-code-with-pkce')">build the OpenID Connect login flow manually</a>.

 When configuring OpenID Connect based sign In, you need to know two things:
 1. [Client ID of the application](#obtain-client-id-of-the-app)